HOME CARE INSTRUCTIONS AFTER ORAL SURGERY

 Trismus:

-Trismus, or "difficulty opening the mouth" is very common after oral surgery and though it will resolve on its own, it may persist for several weeks.
-It may be decreased by doing regular jaw exercises, such as gently opening and closing the mouth, several dozen times daily, and by chewing soft, sugarless gum.
+Trismus, or "difficulty opening the mouth" is very common after oral surgery.
+Though it will resolve on its own, return to normal opening may take some time to resolve and may persist for several weeks.
+Regular jaw exercises, such as gently opening and closing the mouth, several dozen times daily, and chewing soft, sugarless gum may loosen up the jaw and speed up return to normal jaw movement.

 Mouth Rinsing and Tooth Brushing:

-You may begin rinsing your mouth with a diluted mouth wash and water or mild salt and water solution right after your surgery.
-Combine an 1/8 - 1/4 tsp of salt in a glass of lukewarm water and stir until the salt is dissolved.
-On the day following surgery, begin gently brushing your teeth, while avoiding the surgical sites.
-When comfortable for you, begin brushing the surgical sites too.
-Do not use electric devises such as waterpik at the surgical sites for 4 weeks.
+You may begin rinsing your mouth with a diluted mouthwash and water solution or mild salt and water solution right after your surgery.
+If you are using a salt water solution, combine an 1/8 tsp - 1/4 tsp of salt in a glass of lukewarm water and stir until the salt is dissolved.
+On the day following surgery, begin gently brushing your teeth, while being careful to avoid the surgical sites.
+When comfortable, you may begin brushing the surgical sites as well.
+Do not use an electric toothbrush or a waterpik at the surgical sites for at least 3 - 4 weeks following your oral surgery.

 Socket Syringing:

 To ensure excellent healing, socket irrigation is extremely important.
-If you have been given a plastic extraction socket cleaning tool (a syringe), start suing it to clean your lower jaw extraction sockets two days after your surgery.
-Irrigate the socket(s) when you awaken i the morning, after every meal and before you go to sleep, at least 4 - 6 times a day, for 4 - 6 weeks.
-Insert the tip of the syringe directly into the extraction socket and gently flush until the site is clean and the solution runs clear.
+If you have been given a plastic extraction socket cleaning tool (a syringe), start using it to clean your lower jaw extraction sockets two days after your surgery.
+Plan to irrigate the socket(s) when you awaken in the morning, after every meal and before you go to sleep, at least 4 - 6 times a day for 4 - 6 weeks.
+Be sure to insert the tip of the syringe directly into the extraction socket and gently flush until the site is clean and the solution runs clear.
 Syringing prevents the painful collection of bacteria and food debris in the healing socket which can lead to delayed healing, infection and bad breathe.
 There is no need to syringe extraction sites in the upper jaw because they drain on their own, by gravity.

 Fever: